What comes to mind when you hear the word nature?

 Permaculture explained in a TED talk

 If somebody asked me last year what eco restoration was, I wouldn’t have had a clue.
-I wasn’t aware, that life could be brought back to an arid desert, nature never fails to amaze.
+I wasn’t aware, that life could be brought back from an arid desert, nature never fails to amaze.
 Even if you can’t become a member, spread the word and become an active ambassador for our Earth.

 A huge thank you to Joy Zamora for the beautiful images and collaboration on this project.